vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

 has $.foo is mooish(:lazy<xml-deserialize-attr>, :predicate<xml-has-fubar>) ...;
 ```

-**NB** Though, to be admittedf, this naming approach is considered somewhat dubious and may change in future versions of `LibXML::Class`.
+**NB** Though, to be admitted, this naming approach is considered somewhat dubious and may change in future versions of `LibXML::Class`.
 The point behind the current implementation is that when we consider XML serialization we primarily speak in terms of XML nodes.

 ### Deserialization